hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 }
 ```

 Similarly to how we did with `struct Automobile`, we can represent `enum Expr` as [`frunk::Coproduct`].
-This is left as an exercise to a reader.
+This is left as an exercise to the reader.

 [`frunk::Coproduct`]: https://beachape.com/frunk/frunk/coproduct/enum.Coproduct.html